 enrollment and reporting databases.

 - Obtain and keep current relevant Microsoft certifications and deliver Microsoft certifications to served populations.

 - Create and maintain a clean comfortable and orderly learning lab environment and provide participant workstation intervention and technical assistance as needed.

-- Determine participant TANF eligibility during intake progress, provide an initial orientation for all new participants and train participants to ATTAIN lab software and courseware resources.
+- Determine participant eligibility for Temporary Assistance for Needy Families (TANF) during intake progress, provide an initial orientation for all new participants, and train participants on ATTAIN lab software and courseware resources.

-- Create, monitor and update a monthly schedule operations and training sessions (in coordination with the EOC Director and UCAWD designated staff).
+- Create, monitor and update a monthly schedule of operations and training sessions (in coordination with the BEOC Executive Director and designated UCAWD staff).

-- Prepare and execute ATTAIN lab Implementation Plan (with EOC Director and designated UCAWD staff), as well as create and implement a Community Outreach and Partnership Development plan.
+- Prepare and execute an ATTAIN lab Implementation Plan (with BEOC Executive Director and designated UCAWD staff), as well as create and implement a Community Outreach and Partnership Development Plan.

-- Position requires flexibility with the work schedule and the ability to work some evening and weekend hours are required.
+- Position requires flexibility with the work schedule and the ability to work some evening and weekend hours is required.
 Some travel required.

 - Presentation and organizational skills.

-Two (2) or more years’ experience working with adult populations (training, advising, or mentoring), experience working with TANF recipients, experience in community outreach, Microsoft certifications, experience in curriculum development, and bilingual speaker.
+- Two (2) or more years’ experience working with adult populations (training, advising, or mentoring).